Oxymetaphoric/milestone_project_1/README.md

 ### Lighthouse

-Initial testing with lighthouse on a locallly hosted copy of the site indicated several major areas of concern and some minor fixes required:
+Initial testing with lighthouse on a locallly hosted copy of the site indicated several major areas of concern with some minor fixes also required.
+The biggest issues were:

 - hero image too big and needed preloading
 - scripts were slowing loading of the site